EdDuarte/website/content/types/notes/_index.md

 ---
 title: "Notes"
 description: "Notes on Computing and Software Engineering"
-weight: 4
+weight: 2
 ---

-Miscellaneous notes on Computing and Software Engineering that I have collected over the years.
+Miscellaneous notes on Computing and Software Engineering.